datastax/csharp-driver/doc/upgrade-guide/README.md

 ## 3.10

 A lot of new methods were added to some interfaces on this release, mostly to `ISession`, `IMapper` and `ICluster`.
 We are also taking this opportunity to clarify our stance on breaking changes.
-To read about our policy on breaking changes read the section "Our policy regarding breaking changes" on the top of this page.
+To read about our policy on public API changes read the first section on the top of this page.

 ### New methods with execution profile support